William J. Bruce III: 2007–2010

+During his time at Pure Flix, Bruce acted as a script revisionist for the Eric Roberts film In the Blink of an Eye and doing back end work for their streaming and DVD store, as well as helping to promote films.

-Bruce has also worked as publicist to athletes like NFL player Shawn Harper and author Bill Bean of Discovery Channel.
+Bruce has also worked as publicist to athletes such as NFL player Shawn Harper and author Bill Bean of Discovery Channel.

 2010–present

 Bruce served as the executive producer for the 2011 album "Bridge Wars" which features artists such as F.E.R.N (produced by DukeDaGod of The Diplomats), Mahogany Jones (four-time Champion of BET’s "Freestyle Friday's" battle competitions) and Brookyln’s own L.G.
 Wise.